 Chapter Five: De Foucauld

-The chapter describes the seminal figure of Charles de Foucauld and how his peculiar approach to mission inspired Monchanin and ultimately was embedded in his project of contemplative mission.
-It is important to highlight the theological differences between this project and the other projects of the same kind that were put in action in India in the same period and later.
+The chapter describes the seminal figure of Charles de Foucauld and how his distinctive approach to mission inspired Monchanin and ultimately became embedded in his project of contemplative mission.
+It is important to highlight the theological differences between this project and the other projects of the same kind that were put into action in India in the same period and later.

 Chapter Six: Spiritual Assimilation

-The chapter deals with the missionary approach, i.e., the role of contemplative mission in Monchanin and his ressourcement theology project.
+This chapter addresses the missionary approach, i.e., the role of contemplative mission, in Monchanin and his ressourcement theology project.
 Monchanin identified the source of Advaita Vedanta in monastic spirituality.
-If he could convince the Hindu monks that their spirituality was inferior, thought Monchanin, he would deliver India to the Christian faith.
+If he could convince Hindu monks that their spirituality was inferior, thought Monchanin, he would deliver India to the Christian faith.
 Thus, Monchanin needed to open an ashram and embrace sannyasa as a Christian.
 Thus, as a Christian sannyasi, he could reach his spiritual assimilation as well as prove that Christian spirituality supplants Hindu spirituality.

 Chapter Seven: Nightfall or Eclipse of Contemplative Mission

 In this chapter, I answer the question of whether the decline of the contemplative mission can be seen as an extinguishing or a simple overshadowing.
-Spiritual seekers are all over India.
-Christian monks populate their ashrams both in the south and the north of the country.
-Priests are in Varanasi, the spiritual capital of Hinduism, to study the Vedas and encourage dialogue among religions; monks are at the foot of the Himalayas to integrate both Hinduism and Christianity into their spiritual practices.
-Ressourcement theology and mission have not disappeared; they are alive, although marginalized.
+Spiritual seekers are all over India: Christian monks populate their ashrams in both the south and the north of the country; priests in Varanasi, the spiritual capital of Hinduism, study the Vedas and encourage dialogue among religions; monks at the foot of the Himalayas seek to integrate both Hinduism and Christianity into their spiritual practices.
+In short, Ressourcement theology and mission have not disappeared: however marginalized, they are alive.

 Part Three: Aftermath